andyguestysj/prog02/_docs/topics/assessment/assess-ex-4.md

 25 marks are available for this exercise.
 This breaks down as follows.

-* Class Diagram - 10 d
+* Class Diagram - 10 marks
 * Object Diagram - 5 marks
 * Sequence Diagram - 10 marks